borisrakovan/ds-recruitment-api/README.md

 `GET /candidates/<candidate_id>` - returns a single candidate with the given id

-`POST /candidates` - accepts a json body with containing data of the candidate to create.
+`POST /candidates` - accepts a json body with data of the candidate to create.
 The body should be of the following form

 ```